Why I use a "non-adaptive" water bottle

 My arms are very unsteady and it is easy for me to spill a glass or knock one over.
 Like many people with disabilities, this has taught me the value of handles and cups with large bases.
 And the importance of a good lid.

-This bottle by CamelBak has also been a game-changer, and is a great example of why our website is important.
+The CamelBak Eddy Water Bottle has also been a game-changer, and is a great example of why our website is important.
 The water bottle is likely designed for non-disabled users, but the features that help this audience are essential for me (in particular, the (mostly) spill-proof lid and nozzle, the two-finger carry loop that makes it easy for me to hold on to, the large capacity, and the straw).

 This is the needle that Day Undefined is trying to thread: finding accessible products and methods for doing things that are on the common market but not thought of as adaptive.